OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

   cp -R /usr/local/share/data/natural_earth2/ ./gdal_natural_earth

-You find a NaturalEarth Raster file and a tfw-file at:
+You will then find a NaturalEarth Raster file and a .tfw World-file at:
 ::

- cd /home/user/gdal_natural_earth/HYP_50M_SR_W
+ ls /home/user/gdal_natural_earth/HYP_50M_SR_W.*

 .. tip:: Open the file with a Desktop GIS like QGIS.
 And have a look.